dalmo1991/superflexPy/doc/components.rst

 SuperflexPy can be used with both constant and time varying parameters.
-Parameters can be specified as either scalar float numbers or as Numpy 1D arrays of the same length as the input fluxes.
+Parameters can be specified as either scalar float numbers or as Numpy 1D arrays of the same length as the arrays of input fluxes.
 In the first case, the parameter will be interpreted as time constant.
 In the second case, the parameter will be considered as time varying and may have a different value at each time step.